-- 1. Which would be issued by auditors where there is a history of significant losses coupled with uncertain prospects?

-- A. An "except for" qualification

-- B. An adverse opinion

-- C. A disclaimer of opinion

-- D. An audit warning

-- 2. Which of the following would require the filing of Form 8-K?
+- 1. Which of the following would require the filing of Form 8-K?

 - I. Major acquisition

 - II.
 Audited financial statements

 - III.
 Bankruptcy

 - IV.
 Change in management control

 - A. I and III

 - B. II and IV

-- C. I, III and IV
+- C. I, III, and IV

-- D. I, II, III and IV
+- D. I, II, III, and IV

-- 3. Which of the following is not considered part of GAAP?
+- 2. Which of the following is considered part of GAAP?

 - A. Statements of Financial Accounting Standards (SFAS)

 - B. International Accounting Standards (IAS)

-- C. Accounting Research Bulletins (ARB).
+- C. International Financial Reporting Standards (IFRS)

-- D. Accounting Principles Board Opinions (APB).

-- 4. Which of the following is not considered a monitoring mechanism?

-- A. The Securities and Exchange Commission (SEC)

-- B. Top level management

-- C. The board of director's audit committee

-- D. The external auditors
+- D. Internal Revenue Services (IRS)

-- 5. Which of the following statements about directors of a company is true? - A. Directors are elected by management of a company. - B. Directors only get paid if the company increases its profitability that year. - C. Directors are shareholders' representatives. - D. All directors of a company are senior managers in that company. - 6.
-Which of the following statements about accruals and cash flows is true? - A. All cash flows are value relevant. - B. Cash flows cannot be manipulated. - C. Cash flows are more reliable than accruals. - D. All accrual accounting adjustments are value irrelevant. - 7.
-Which of the following statements about accruals and cash flows is false? - A. Company value can be determined by using accrual accounting numbers. - B. Accrual accounting numbers are subject to accounting distortions. - C. Cash flows are more reliable than accruals. - D. Cash flows cannot be manipulated. - 8.
-The two primary qualities of accounting information to make it useful for decision making are: - A. reliability and comparability. - B. relevance and reliability. - C. materiality and comparability. - D. full disclosure and relevance.
+Which of the following is not considered a monitoring mechanism?
+A. The Securities and Exchange Commission (SEC) B. Top level management C. The board of director's audit committee D. The external auditors Which of the following statements about directors of a company is true ?
+A. Directors are elected by management of a company.
+B. Directors only get paid if the company increases its profitability that year.
+C. Directors are shareholders' representatives.
+D. All directors of a company are senior managers in that company.
+Which of the following statements about accruals is true?
+A. Accrual income is less relevant than cash flow.
+B. Accruals cannot be manipulated.
+C. Accruals are less reliable than cash flows.
+D. All accrual accounting adjustments are value irrelevant.
+Which of the following statements about cash flows is true?
+A. All cash flows are value relevant.
+B. Only current cash flows are relevant for valuation.
+C. Cash flows are less reliable than accruals.
+D. Cash flows can be manipulated.